Darlene Lilla, Ed.D., Director of Fine Arts

 Art instruction in Half Hollow Hills has been a chief resource for expanding students' experiences beyond their immediate surroundings.
 Instruction in the arts encourages students to take pleasure in performing and creating, regardless of their talent or previous experiences.
 Our art students learn about and utilize tools and resources, and learn to observe and appreciate fine art while applying critical standards to understand how the arts reflect and broaden the history and cultures of the world.
 The State Education Department reports that our understanding of the way people learn is changing.
 In "Frames of Mind", author Howard Gardner reminds us that schooling has not fully tapped all of the intelligences that children possess.
 According to Gardner, schools focus primarily on the logical/sequential, mathematical and interpersonal intelligences, while the intelligences that Gardner labels visual/spatial, musical, kinesthetic, and intrapersonal are less well represented.
 Studies show that these intelligences, the ones most directly addressed in arts education programs, are important not only for their own sake, but as vehicles for learning in every area of study.

 Art instruction is available to all students in grades K-12.
 Half Hollow Hills students are given opportunities to create works that explore different kinds of subject matter, topics, themes and metaphors.
-Students are taught to understand and use sensory elements, organizational principles and expressive images to communicate their own ideas.
+Students are taught o use sensory elements, organizational principles and expressive images to communicate their own ideas.
 Students develop skills in the use of a variety of materials, processes, mediums and techniques, and use appropriate technologies for creating and exhibiting visual art works.
 They engage in individual and group visual arts projects and describe various roles and means of creating, exhibiting and performing works of art.